 Evaluations of Department Chairs in Their Capacity as Department Chairs

+(i) Formative Evaluation by Dean

+The performance of each Department Chair in their capacity as such shall be reviewed by their respective Dean during the fourth (4th) semester of each term in which they are appointed.
+The Dean shall evaluate the Department Chair’s performance of the duties and responsibilities set forth in Section A of Article VI of this agreement and shall use such evaluation for the purposes of meeting with the Department Chair to provide constructive, formative feedback and to discuss progress on goals and performance.

+The Dean’s evaluation shall not be placed in the Department’s Chair’s personnel file and shall be separate and distinct from the evaluation conducted by the Peer Evaluation Committee.
+The Dean and the Department Chair will sign an acknowledgment that they met in accordance with this provision, and placed in the personnel file.

+(ii) Evaluation by Peer Evaluation Committee

-during the fourth (4th) semester of The performance of each Department Chair in his/her capacity as such shall be evaluated by the Departmental Peer Evaluation Committee during the second (2nd) and third (3rd) years of his/her first (1st) term and during the third (3rd) year of any subsequent consecutive term(s).
+The performance of each Department Chair in his/her capacity as such shall be evaluated by the Departmental Peer Evaluation Committee during the second (2nd) and third (3rd) years of his/her first (1st) term and during the third (3rd) year of any subsequent consecutive term(s).

 The committee shall evaluate the Department Chair’s performance of the duties and responsibilities set forth in Section A of Article VI of this Agreement and shall do so using Appendix D-4.
 In conducting such evaluation, the Committee shall solicit evaluations from other members of the department regarding the Department Chair’s performance of his/her duties as Department Chair.